What Is the Ocular Vox?

 Trigger & Timing

 Trigger input is intentionally ignored while you're in the menu or the audio browser.
-Exit the menu (long-press the encoder, or select Save & Exit) to return to normal operation.
+Exit the menu (long-press the knob, or select Save & Exit) to return to normal operation.

 After a triggered audio track finishes playing, the cooldown timer prevents re-triggering.
 The default is 30 seconds.
 You can reduce this in the menu under Delay — it goes as low as 5 seconds.
 The cooldown starts when the audio finishes, not when the trigger fires.